sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 Unfortunately, these gatherings are "mandatory" in the sense that refusal to attend leads to unfavorable consequences that can deeply affect chances of a promotion or raise.

 All the friends that I've made during 2013-2015, have grown-up and gotten jobs.
-Sadly, almost each hate their current situations because of this insepid work culture.
+Sadly, almost each hate their current situations because of this soul-crushing work culture.
 They are forced to drink for long hours after a grueling work day, wake up early the next morning only to repeat it over and over.

 ## Plastic Surgery